microsoft/AIforEarthDataSets/data/terraclimate.md

 Large-scale processing is best performed in the West Europe Azure data center, where the data are stored.
 If you are using this data for environmental science applications, consider applying for an [AI for Earth grant](http://aka.ms/ai4egrants) to support your compute requirements.

+## Sample code

+A complete Python example of accessing and plotting TerraClimate data is available in the accompanying [sample notebook](terraclimate.ipynb).

 ## Citation

 If you use this data in a publication, please cite: